makiv2/TTM4905-Code/README.md

 - Fork the repository.
 - Create a new branch.
 - Make your changes.
+- Describe your changes and what they accomplish.
 - Submit a pull request.

 ## License